 Tsitsikamma Canopy Tour

-Tsitsikamma Canopy Tour is the first of this kind in Africa.
-The canopy tour features zip-lining from one platform to another on a steel cable suspended up to 30 metres above the forest floor.
+The Tsitsikamma Canopy Tour is the first of its kind in Africa.
+It features zip-lining from one platform to another on a steel cable suspended up to 30 metres above the forest floor.

 You can explore the secrets of the breathtaking wilderness of the Tsitsikamma Indigenous forest.
 Once you enter the forest, you will find hard-pear trees, giant yellow woods, and exquisite tree ferns.
-They date back hundreds of years as other fascinating forest flora.
+These ferns date back hundreds of years, as do other fascinating forest flora.

 Bungee Jump with Zipline and Sky Walk, Tsitsikamma

-Visitors can try a lifetime experience and jump from Africa’s highest bridge with a professional team with a 100% safety record.
-You can reach the jump point through a zip line from the bank to the arch.
+Visitors can try a lifetime experience by jumping from Africa’s highest bridge with a professional team with a 100% safety record.
+They can reach the jump point by ziplining from the bank to the arch.

 Segway Tour, Tsitsikamma National Park

 Visitors can book a guided tour from Stormsriver aboard a two-wheeled, balanced, rechargeable, personal Segway.
-The good thing is that the whole family can enjoy this safe and fun adventure.
-You will start with a training session and discover the local village and the forest.
+The whole family can enjoy this safe and fun adventure.
+You will start with a training session and discover the local village and forest.

 On the one-hour tour, you will glide through the adventurous village and onto a forest road heading deep into the pristine Tsitsikamma Indigenous forest.
 The two-hour Segway tour also takes you through Stromsriver Village and into the cool evergreen forests.